pkarimi2/pkarimi2.github.io/README.md

 ---

-## ✏️ Personalization Notes
+## ✏️ Customization Notes

-- Use `swe-projects.html` to highlight SWE work like:
-  - Connect Four (JavaScript, OOP)
-  - Future web tools, scripts, or apps
-- Add new `<article>` blocks to each section as needed
+- Use consistent navbar layout across all pages (black with orange links).
+- Section headers like **Engineering Projects** and **Software Projects** are standardized.
+- Responsive layout with uniform spacing and clean code structure.

 ---

 ## ✅ Features

-- Clean and minimalist design
-- Mobile responsive
-- No dependencies — fast and lightweight
+- Clean, mobile-friendly layout
+- Fully static — no backend or frameworks
-- Fully hosted on GitHub Pages
+- GitHub Pages hosting
+- Easy to maintain and expand

 ---

 ## 📄 License

-This project is licensed under the **MIT License** — you are free to use and modify it personally or professionally.
+This project is licensed under the **MIT License** — use and modify freely for academic, professional, or personal use.

 ---